 Finding the right broker for you is perhaps the most important part of the process.
-If you're ready to buy Blue Chip shares, you'll need to use a broker that is FCA regulated, has low trading commissions and a reliable trading platform.
-Finding one can be an arduous and daunting task, which is why we've hand-picked favourites that tick all of these boxes to help you get started.
+If you're ready to buy some Blue Chip stocks, you'll need to use a broker that is FCA regulated, has low trading commissions and a reliable trading platform.
+Finding one can be an arduous and daunting task, which is why we've hand-picked some favourites that tick all of these boxes to help you get started.

 Investing is never easy, but the most important thing to do is to get started.
 From there, you can begin to learn and understand the mechanics of what goes into making a profitable investment decision.